houssoli/vault-kubernetes-demo/1-configure-kubernetes.md

 ```
 kubectl create -f vault-reviewer-rbac.yaml
 ```
+The above command will create a ClusterRoleBinding for the `vault-reviewer` service account to the `system:auth-delegator` ClusterRole.
+To view the permissions of this role, please issue: `kubectl describe ClusterRole system:auth-delegator`.
+You will notice PolicyRule that allows tokenreview and subjectaccessreview API calls.

 ### Read Service Account Token
 This token will need to be provided to Vault in the next step.
 The following command will save out the Service Account JWT token (requires `jq`) in the file: `vault-reviewer-token.txt`.
 ```